felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 dreams would not dare go beyond half of what the MiSTer can deliver.
 Let me explain what MiSTer is all about.

 The MiSTer is a project created by [Alexey Melnikov (aka Sorgelig)](https://github.com/sorgelig).
-It uses the power of FPGA from an off-the-shelf board named [Terasic DE-10 Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046) to recreate vintage console and computers at the electronic level.
+It uses the power of Field Programmable Gate Arrays (FPGA) from an off-the-shelf board named [Terasic DE-10 Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046) to recreate vintage console and computers at the electronic level.
 It is not the first open-source project of its kind, but it certainly is the one that currently has the most momentum.
 While its exterior might make it look like any other box, a